Category:

 anon29445

-In New Zealand there is also a flavour from various brands called 'Ice Cream Soda'.
+In New Zealand there is also a flavor from various brands called 'Ice Cream Soda'.
 Incidentally, other than Ice Cream Soda and Soda Water, the word soda is not in common use.
 Normally carbonated drinks are referred to by their name (such as Coke, L&P, Fanta, etc), or simply as fizz or fizzy - though the last two seem quite rare now compared to the 1970's & 80's.

 jungle